 Idea #7: Retarget With Facebook Pixel

-Facebook offers extremely helpful demographic data to speed you on your advertising way, making it even more appealing for many businesses.
-If you haven’t tried your hand at Facebook Ads, it’s worth the small learning curve!
+Facebook offers valuable demographic data to speed you on your advertising way, making it even more appealing for many businesses.
+If you haven’t tried your hand at Facebook Ads, it’s worth the small learning curve.

 Idea #8: Get Hyper-Visual With Instagram

 As Facebook’s more visually-oriented sister platform, Instagram offers unbelievable opportunities for earning commercial roofing leads.
 It’s the perfect place to show off your team’s craftsmanship skills and handiwork.
-Posts are based on images or videos, with captions offering room for relevant keywords.
-According to Statista, Instagram’s user base is projected to rise up to 125.5 million in the US alone by 2023!
+Posts use images or videos, with captions offering room for relevant keywords.
+According to Statista, Instagram’s user base projects to rise to 125.5 million in the U.S. alone by 2023.

 Let your custom photos tell the story of an expert roof replacement or original installation.

-You can spend a little time each month uploading quality photos and videos from your latest projects.
+You can spend a little time each month, uploading quality photos and videos from your latest projects.
 Try to paint a broad picture of your team’s commercial work.
-Your most compelling work can be promoted into custom ads.
+Promote your most compelling work into custom ads.
 Instagram grows more and more essential as younger generations climb the workforce ladder.
-Having a presence ready for them will certainly funnel some commercial roofing leads your way.
+Having a presence ready for them will undoubtedly funnel some commercial roofing leads your way.

 Idea #9: Expertise Branding

 There are thousands of commercial roofing companies out there.
 What separates your brand from the rest?
 Perhaps you’re a seasoned expert in metal roof construction, but (again) so many roofers offer metal installation.
 The way you present that expertise can make all the difference in generating commercial roofing leads.

 Turn your expertise into a branding tool for your business.